josmar-crwdstffng/angular/aio/content/guide/glossary.md

 ## routing component

-An Angular [component][AioGuideGlossaryComponent] with a `RouterOutlet` directive in its template that displays views based on router navigations.
+An Angular [component][AioGuideGlossaryComponent] with a `RouterOutlet` directive in the associated template that displays views based on router navigations.

 To learn more, see [Routing and Navigation][AioGuideRouter].